 University of Lethbridge

-Physician Recruitment Action Plan
+Healthcare Recruitment Action Plan

 Recognizing the critical need the City of Lethbridge faces, on May 10, City Council approved a physician shortage action plan.
-We are working with community partners such as AHS-South Zone, the Chinook Primary Care Network (CPCN) and Economic Development Lethbridge and together we are creating a robust family physician recruitment and retention strategy for our community.
+We are working with community partners such as AHS-South Zone, the Chinook Primary Care Network (CPCN) and Economic Development Lethbridge and together we are creating a robust recruitment and retention strategy for our community.
 The Action Plan is built on four pillars of support:

 efforts and initiatives our partners are executing, the City of Lethbridge has the capacity and expertise to connect current and potential partners in this work.